DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 Analyst or ops-finance hybrid

-Analytics, attribution, margin reporting
+Analytics, attribution, margin reporting by channel/SKU

-Fractional then full-time CFO
+Fractional CFO (then full-time)

 At $5M: analytics